Track Newborn Charges and Delay Billing the Family

 Contents

-What is Your Practice’s Grace Period?
+Define Your Practice’s Grace Period

-Add the Patient and Post Encounter Charges
+Add the Patient and Post Newborn Encounter Charges

 Add the Newborn Policy to the Patient

-Enter a “Hold Bill Until” Date for the Family
+Enter a Hold Bill Until Date for the Family

 Post Newborn Encounter Charges

-Since the patient has a “Newborn” insurance policy and the account has a “Hold Bill Until” date:
+Because the patient has the Newborn insurance policy and the account has a Hold Bill Until date:

-- The encounter charges will pend to the “Newborn” insurance policy but will not generate a claim.
+- The encounter charges will pend to the Newborn insurance policy but will not generate a claim.

 - Unpaid encounter charges will be the billing account’s responsibility.
 However, the family won’t receive a statement until the Hold Bill Until date.